 Global warming already has a significant impact in the North Sea.

-It has caused the displacement of benthic fish shoals to the north or to deeper layers of the ocean.
-These changes concern twenty and thirty-six species studied by a team of British researchers (1) who accumulated data between 1977 and 2001.
+It caused the displacement of benthic schools of fish northward or to deeper layers of the ocean.
+These variations concern twenty-one of the thirty-six species studied by a team of British researchers (1) that has accumulated data between 1977 and 2001.

 Among the species observed are cod, white hake and monkfish.
 If current trends continue, some species could withdraw completely from the North Sea by 2050, say oceanographers.
 (1) Science, May 12, 2005